sizdah/Whyfi/README.md

 First, you should install create_ap script from here or in arch Linux use "sudo pacman -S create_ap" https://github.com/oblique/create_ap

+This script uses IPTABLES which you should install on your machine. ( sudo apt install iptanles )

 This script also requires RandMac library which you should install using pip install randmac

 every time this script uses a random MAC and also a random name and a random channel and random password and establish a hidden hotspot and then show the output on terminal something like: